skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 three days, the staff will dispose of it as suits them.
 That usually means incineration.
 Now, just mind your manners and I doubt we'll have any problems along these lines.
-The only other thing is that you'd probably ought not bring up her..."
-He points to his eyes significantly, indicating the Queen's blindness.
+The only other thing is that you'd probably ought not bring up her…" He points to his eyes significantly, indicating the Queen's blindness.

 Skeeve nods, "Right.
 We won't mention that.
 Will we be allowed